Roast guinea fowl is the perfect lighter Sunday lunch for two, and my version pairs it with a simple cider sauce & honey glazed vegetables.

 - 1 Bay Leaf

-- Season the guinea fowl inside and out with salt an pepper.
+- Season the guinea fowl inside and out with salt and the cavity with black pepper.

 - Pierce the lemon 3 or 4 times with a fork and place in the cavity of the bird.